Asta Vrečko

-Asta Vrečko (born 13 August 1984 in Celje) is a Slovenian art historian and politician.
+Asta Vrečko (born 13 August 1984) is a Slovenian politician.
 She serves as the minister of culture of the Republic of Slovenia since 2022.
+She became the coordinator of Levica in September 2023.

 Youth and education

 Vrečko was born in Celje and grew up in Šentjur.
 She graduated in art history and got a job as a young researcher in the department of art pedagogy at the Faculty of Education of the University of Ljubljana.
 Later, Vrečko was employed as an assistant professor at the Department of Art History of the Faculty of Arts of the University of Ljubljana, where she received her doctorate in 2014.
 Her areas of research are Slovenian and Yugoslav art in the 20th century, with an emphasis on the study and organization of artists, exhibition history and cultural policy in the period of both Yugoslavias, and camp art.

 She also works as an associate at the Božidar Jakac Gallery in Kostanjevica na Krki and also as an external associate at the Academy of Fine Arts and Design in Ljubljana.
 She is also a curator and co-author of several projects.